-Boot Manager verifies Windows OS Loader before transferring control to those components.
+Boot Manager verifies Windows OS Loader or Windows Resume before transferring control to those components.

-Windows binaries include a SHA-256 hash of the binary signed with the 2048-bit Microsoft RSA codesigning key (i.e., the key associated with the Microsoft code-signing certificate).
+Windows binaries include a SHA-256, SHA-384, or SHA-512 hash of the binary signed with the 2048-bit Microsoft RSA code-signing key (i.e., the key associated with the Microsoft code-signing certificate).
 The integrity check uses the public key component of the Microsoft code signing certificate to verify the signed hash of the binary.